Igor Goldkind: Biography

 Goldkind has lectured at Liverpool University, Liverpool College, St. Martins School of Design, and the London College of Printing.

-According to media releases, Goldkind is currently completing a collection of SF short stories entitled The Village of Light, which unfolds in and around a computer game, and his first novel, The Plague, which is set around the mass outbreak of a cognitive degenerative illness.
+According to media releases in 2014, Goldkind was completing a collection of SF short stories entitled The Village of Light, which unfolds in and around a computer game, and his first novel, The Plague, which is set around the mass outbreak of a cognitive degenerative illness.
 The latter is based upon the condition of dementia and Goldkind's experiences surrounding the care of his mother.
 Goldkind's first work, Is She Available?, incorporates poetry, art, music, and motion, and was due to be published by Chameleon Editions in 2014.